Bakara Well Cave

 Bakara Well Cave is a limestone doline cave lying approximately 120 kilometres (75 mi) east-northeast from Adelaide in the District Council of Loxton Waikerie in the Murray and Mallee region of South Australia.

 The cave consists of a flat-roofed chamber of standing height with short, low tunnels branching off it.

+Exploration

 Following Wayne Goedecke’s discovery of the cave in 1971, members of the Cave Exploration Group of South Australia completed surveying and mapping in 1976.

+Indigenous legends

 In a 2024 article for Caves Australia, Karl Brandt proposed the Bakara Well Cave as the lair of Chinny-kinik, the dreaded cannibal giant from Australian Aboriginal mythology.